Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) to the DRC immediately after the vote to suspend or expel the person is taken; or

-   2. to the Secretary not later than 48 hours after notification of the member according to 22(6).
+   b) to the Secretary not later than 48 hours after notification of the member according to 22(6).

 3. If a person has given notice under sub-rule (2), a disciplinary appeal meeting must be convened by the Committee as soon as practicable, but in any event not later than 21 days after the notice is received.